DQSSSSS/GAMES101_Assignment/3/readme.md

-I don't why the texture is translation.
+I don't know why the texture is translation.